 replace_quick_mail_sender filter, to use

 Quick Mail with other services, or simply to change the sender’s name.

-I did not add a setting to change your name.
-I wrote a plugin to test this feature.
+I did not add a setting to change your name, but I wrote a plugin to add this feature.

 Download and install Replace Quick Mail Sender plugin from Github to try this.